Most Overrated Footballers of All Time

 The Brazilian footballer, who cost Real Madrid £ 20 million and Manchester City £32.5 million, was never been able to play consistently in the world's best football leagues.
 The winger has all the techniques in the game, but he can be sulky, fragile and anonymous lots of times.
-The now 36-year old Brazilian winger is currently a free agent after being released from Turkish side İstanbul Başakşehir.
 We think there could not be a list of most overrated football players of all time without Robinho’s name in it.

 While Kevin-Prince Boateng possesses a tremendous amount of talent and a perfect physique for a football player, he is too often unimpressive at the pitch.

 Part of the dilemma may be that no coach has yet found his optimal position.
 He seems to have the technique of being an attacking player, but he's never shown enough creativity or integrity to place himself as the real No. 10.